OCHA-DAP/hdx-python-api/README.md

 6. Paste the API key into a text file
 7. Save the text file with filename `.hdxkey` in the current user's home directory

-### Starting your Project
+### Installing the Library

 To include the HDX Python library in your project, pip install the line below or add the following to your `requirements.txt` file:

     git+git://github.com/ocha-dap/hdx-python-api.git#egg=hdx-python-api

+If you get errors, it is probably the dependencies of the cryptography package that are missing eg. for Ubuntu: python-dev, libffi-dev and libssl-dev.
+See [cryptography dependencies](https://cryptography.io/en/latest/installation/#building-cryptography-on-linux)

+### A Quick Example

+Let's start with a simple example that also ensures that the library is working properly.
+This assumes you are using Linux, but you can do something similar on Windows:

+1. Create the API key if you haven't already.
+Look it up on the HDX website as mentioned above, then put it into a file in your home directory:

+        cd ~
+        echo xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx > .hdxkey
+2. Install virtualenv if not installed:

+        sudo apt-get install virtualenv
+3. Create a Python 3 virtualenv and activate it:

+        virtualenv -p python3 test
+        source test/bin/activate
+4. Install the HDX Python library:

+        pip install git+git://github.com/ocha-dap/hdx-python-api.git#egg=hdx-python-api
+5. If you get errors, it is probably the [dependencies of the cryptography package](#installing-the-library)
+6. Launch python:

+        python
+7. Import required classes:

+        from hdx.configuration import Configuration
+        from hdx.data.dataset import Dataset
+8. Use configuration defaults and test HDX site:

+        configuration = Configuration(hdx_site='test', project_config_dict = {})
+9. Read this dataset [ACLED Conflict Data for Africa (Realtime - 2016)](https://test-data.humdata.org/dataset/acled-conflict-data-for-africa-realtime-2016#) from HDX and view the date of the dataset:

+        dataset = Dataset.read_from_hdx(configuration, 'acled-conflict-data-for-africa-realtime-2016')
+        print(dataset['dataset_date'])
+10. As a test, change the dataset date:

+        dataset['dataset_date'] = '07/26/2015'
+        print(dataset['dataset_date'])
+        dataset.update_in_hdx()
+11. You can view it on HDX before changing it back:

+        dataset['dataset_date'] = '06/25/2016'
+        dataset.update_in_hdx()
+12. Exit and remove virtualenv:

+        exit()
+        deactivate
+        rm -rf test

+## Building a Project
+### Default Configuration for Facades

 The easiest way to get started is to use the facades and configuration defaults.
 The facades set up both logging and HDX configuration.

-### Default Configuration for Facades

 The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called `.hdxkey` in the current user's home directory `~` and a YAML project configuration located relative to your working directory at `config/project_configuration.yml` which you must create.
 The project configuration is used for any configuration specific to your project.